VIP5: Towards Multimodal Foundation Models for Recommendation: Introduction

-While there are large models for language \cite{2020t5,radford2019language,brown2020language}, vision \cite{yu2022coca,radford2021learning}, and recommendation \cite{geng2022recommendation,cui2022m6} domains separately, in this work, we take one step further and aim to unify the above foundation models to jointly process multi-modality information sources for personalization and recommendation.
-To this end, we propose the Multimodal Foundation Model (MFM), which provides the following advantages for recommender systems: 1) MFM provides multimodal personalized prompts for supporting all modalities' connections to the recommendation foundation model.
-Specifically, to construct multimodal personalized prompts, MFM employs a mapping network to transfer features from other modalities into the corresponding tokens.
+While there are large models for language \cite{2020t5,brown2020language}, vision \cite{yu2022coca,radford2021learning}, graphs \cite{ye2023natural,geng2022path} and recommendation \cite{geng2022recommendation,cui2022m6} domains separately, in this work, we take one step further and aim to unify the above foundation models to jointly process multi-modality information sources for personalization and recommendation.
+To this end, we follow the ``Pretrain, Personalized Prompt and Predict Paradigm (P5)'' for recommendation \cite{geng2022recommendation,xu2023openp5} and propose a Multimodal Foundation Model (MFM) named VIP5 (Visual P5), which provides the following advantages for recommender systems: 1) VIP5 provides multimodal personalized prompts for supporting all modalities' connections to the recommendation foundation model.
+Specifically, to construct multimodal personalized prompts, VIP5 employs a mapping network to transfer features from other modalities into the corresponding tokens.
 By this step, multimodal features are projected to the same manifold space of the backbone foundation model.
-2) The MFM framework provides the ability of \emph{Parameter-efficient tuning} rather than \emph{Pre-training} in existing recommendation foundation models such as P5 \cite{geng2022recommendation}.
-Different from the pre-training step of P5 that updates all the parameters in the backbone foundation model -- which is impractical when the size of foundation model grows explosively -- MFM only finetunes a small proportion of extra lightweight adapter modules during training while maintaining the large language model backbone fixed.
-3) With the ability of multi-modality learning and parameter-efficient tuning, MFM further improves the performance of recommendation foundation models with both less training time and less memory usage, making it easier to train and deploy foundation models for recommendation.
-Overall, our key contributions can be outlined as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We propose the MFM framework to unify CV, NLP, and RecSys foundation models and facilitate recommendation with multimodal information. \item We introduce multimodal personalized prompts to adapt multi-modality information into a shared tokenized space with textual, visual and personalization inputs. \item We develop adapter-based parameter-efficient tuning for MFM to achieve a better recommendation performance and training efficiency. \item Based on the experimental results, MFM outperforms strong baselines on three task groups while saving substantial training time and memory usage. \end{itemize}
+2) The VIP5 framework provides the ability of \emph{Parameter-efficient tuning} rather than \emph{Pre-training} in existing recommendation foundation models such as P5 \cite{geng2022recommendation}.
+Different from the pre-training step of P5 that updates all the parameters in the backbone foundation model -- which is impractical when the size of foundation model grows explosively -- VIP5 only finetunes a small proportion of extra lightweight adapter modules during training while maintaining the large language model backbone fixed.
+3) With the ability of multi-modality learning and parameter-efficient tuning, VIP5 further improves the performance of recommendation foundation models with both less training time and less memory usage, making it easier to train and deploy foundation models for recommendation.
+Overall, our key contributions are outlined as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We propose VIP5 framework to unify CV, NLP, and RecSys foundation models and facilitate recommendation with multimodal information. \item We introduce multimodal personalized prompts to adapt multi-modality information into a shared tokenized space with textual, visual and personalization inputs. \item We develop adapter-based parameter-efficient tuning for VIP5 to achieve a better recommendation performance and training efficiency. \item Based on the experimental results, VIP5 beats strong baselines on three task groups while saving substantial training time and memory usage. \end{itemize}